The best museums in Albania showcase the rich history and cultural heritage of Albania, one of the oldest inhabited regions in Europe.

 Another Albanian museum dedicated to iconography is Berat’s National Iconographic Museum Onufri.
 It focuses on iconography in Albania in general, but also on Byzantine art.

-You’ll find this great museum in the Church of the Dormition of Mary in Berat’s Castle Quarter.
-Named after 16th-century Albanian master painter Onufri, this is not a particularly large museum, but it does showcase a number of masterpieces of Albanian religious art.
+You’ll find this incredible museum in the Church of the Dormition of Mary in Berat’s Castle Quarter.
+Named after 16th-century Albanian master painter Onufri, this is not a particularly large museum, but it does showcase several masterpieces of Albanian religious art.
 There are 173 artifacts and artworks, carefully selected from different monasteries and churches in Albania.

 Other Great Museums In Albania